nathanMcL/nathanMcL.github.io/FullStack_pt2_ReadMe.md

 Next, I have to set up the `Mic` stuff, which I am a total novice at.
 I usually just type everything out...
 So, there's `"talking"` and there is not `"rambling, tangents, side-tracks"`, or jumping down a `"rabbit holes"`.<br>

+### (07/09/2025.0325) `🎥 Live on MacN_iT`

+Created a `Discord Widget`.
+The `Widget` is a created link using my `Discord` server `chat` and `voice` `ID`(s).
+I am trying to figure out a way to include a `media-live-streaming` option.
+The `live-streaming` event would include my selected coding environment (s) and a pip-style pop-up of the host.
+I can't embed a Discord `Live Stream` media player in my website.
+So, I think it would be beneficial to include some type of visual and audible notification to indicate that I am live.
+I am not sure how I feel about the `🎥 Live on MacN_iT`.
+I want the concept of sharing my `live-status`.
+I'm not sure how I want to visually display this. <br>
+I could change the `🎥 Live on MacN_iT` button to be stationary, maybe within the header.
+The `🎥 Live on MacN_iT` button is movable.
+It's currently movable because I am not sure where I want to place this.
+I want to embed a media player that, when I choose to `go live`, my other social media channels automatically pick up my `live stream`. <br>
+I am thinking...
+I can use my `OBS Studios` software to record the `live stream`, while simultaneously notifying via `🎥 Live on MacN_iT` stationary banner that starts to visually glow, and play an audible tone for AT users.
+I think (I have no clue) that I could link my `OBS Studio` feed to trigger the `Discord` `Share your screen` and it will display the `live-stream` as I want it to.
+I think this will work with YouTube also, I just have to figure it out.<br>

 ### Inspired Me

 Responsive design is sort of fun in the aspect of noticing how different devices or screen size affects the design.<br>